-This will be the second curbside battery collection for the City of Kingston.
-The collection is scheduled to run from November 4 - 8, 2019.
+The next curbside battery collection for the City of Peterborough will run from November 3 - 6, 2020.

 Preparing your Batteries for Recycling

-Most alkaline batteries that we use everyday do not require any special preparation before we store or recycle them, however some do.
+Most of the batteries that we use everyday do not require any special preparation before we store or recycle them, however some do.
 To reduce any risk of short circuit, please take precautionary measures by placing masking tape on the terminal ends when storing or recycling the batteries mentioned in the link below.
-Pay particular attention to all lithium batteries and any 9-volt batteries.
+Pay particular attention to rechargeable batteries, lithium batteries and any 9-volt batteries.

 Recycling Sealed Lead Acid Batteries

 Please note that sealed lead acid batteries are regulated under the Transportation of Dangerous Goods Act (TDGA) and are not to be included in the curbside collection.
-To find a local drop-off location, please check with your municipality or visit www.makethedrop.ca
+To find a local drop-off location, please check with your municipality.

 Any Ontario municipality who participates in this program is eligible to receive an incentive back to help cover the costs of promotion and logistics.